- What Is Gastric Bypass Surgery?

 For more information about gastric bypass surgery from our practice, or to schedule a consultation, please contact us today.

-Benefits of Gastric Bypass
+What Are the Benefits of Gastric Bypass Surgery?

 Among the many obesity treatments available, gastric bypass surgery has typically shown extraordinary results.
 Within the first two years after surgery, most patients are able to reduce their excess body weight by as much as 60 to 80 percent, though individual results will vary.
 The most substantial amount of weight will usually be lost in the first six months, with results gradually reducing from that point.
 However, the gastric bypass procedure has been proven to offer longer-lasting effects in some cases, including incidents of people experiencing post-surgical weight loss for as long as 10 years.
 Those committed to lifestyle changes that include a nutritious diet and exercise regimen often prove the most successful.
 Before-and-after photos of our patient success stories are available.

-Gastric Bypass Surgery Risks
+What Are the Possible Gastric Bypass Surgery Complications?

 As with all surgical procedures, gastric bypass surgery poses some risk.
 Some of the potential complications include: